JohnOberhauser/Varda-Theme/font/README.md

 Move ttf files into ~/.local/share/fonts
 In Tweaks, set fonts
-Interface: JetBrainsMono Patched Glyphs Regular 11
+Interface: JetBrainsMono Nerd Font Regular 11
-Document: JetBrainsMono Patched Glyphs Regular 11
+Document: JetBrainsMono Nerd Font Regular 11
-Monospace: JetBrainsMono Patched Glyphs Regular 10
+Monospace: JetBrainsMono Nerd Font Regular 10
-Legacy: JetBrainsMono Patched Glyphs Regular 11
+Legacy: JetBrainsMono Nerd Font Regular 11

 Symbola is there so that the system can fall back to using it for unicode characters.
 This is necessary for bashtop.

-Need to set font specifically for firefox and atom
+Need to set font specifically for firefox and rofi